Permutation-generated maps between Dyck paths: Permutation-generated bijections

-\begin{defn} Let $\tau$ be a \textbf{pairing permutation} of $[2n]$, that is, an involution with no fixed points.
-For any $a,b\in [2n]$, we say that the tuple $(a,b)$ is $\tau$-\textbf{non-crossing} if for any block $C$ with endpoints $a$ and $b$, $\tau(c)\in C$ for every $c\in C$.
-The permutation $\tau$ is called \textbf{non-crossing} if $(c,\tau(c))$ is $\tau$-non-crossing for all $c \in [2n]$. \end{defn}
+We show that we can reverse the construction of $\sigma$-path given in Definition \ref{Def1}.
+In other words, given $\sigma$ and a Dyck path $Q$, we can find $P$ such that $\sigma(P) = Q$.

-It follows that $\tau$ is the tunneling of a path if and only if $\tau$ is non-crossing.
-It is also worth mentioning that $(a,b)$ being $\tau$-non-crossing is equivalent with $(a,b)$ being a tunnel pair in a path whose tunneling is $\tau$.
+\begin{defn} Let $\tau$ be a \emph{pairing permutation} of $[2n]$, that is, an involution with no fixed points.
+For any $a,b\in [2n]$, we say that the tuple $(a,b)$ is $\tau$-\emph{non-crossing} if for any block $C$ with endpoints $a$ and $b$, $\tau(c)\in C$ for every $c\in C$.
+The permutation $\tau$ is called \emph{non-crossing} if $(c,\tau(c))$ is $\tau$-non-crossing for all $c \in [2n]$. \end{defn}

-We are now ready to define an inverse algorithm to answer the question we posed at the beginning of this subsection.
+It follows that $\tau$ is the tunneling of a Dyck path if and only if $\tau$ is non-crossing.
+Note that $(a,b)$ being $\tau$-non-crossing is equivalent with $(a,b)$ being a tunnel pair in a Dyck path whose tunneling is $\tau$.
+We are now ready to give an inverse algorithm to find $P$ given $\sigma$ and $Q$ such that $\sigma(P) = Q$.